 See Our New Interior Designer-Inspired Mood Boards

-Because buying flooring often means you’re looking to refurbish a room or even a whole home, it’s important to see it as a first step in a well thought through interior design plan.
+Because buying flooring often means you’re looking to refurbish a room or even a whole home, it’s essential to see it as the first step in a well-thought-through interior design plan.

 This means that a decision over new flooring has to take into consideration specific styles and fashions you might like to replicate through a room – and that’s why Harrisons Carpet has in-house designer Anita Shirley, who has created a series of mood boards to help homeowners visualise how a room might look depending on that initial choice.

-Anita produces a new set of mood boards each year in order to keep up with the latest styles.
+Anita produces a new set of mood boards each year to keep up with the latest styles.

 “There are a variety of ways in which a mood board collection evolves into being,” she says.